The School Council is a way to make pupils’ voices heard!

 The School Councillors have been learning about their new role and have been coming up with ideas to improve the playground, like new equipment and games to play.

-How do I become a School Councillor?
+How can I become a School Councillor?

 Each year, a School Council Election is held.
 An election is a way for everyone to decide who will be on the School Council.